Benefits of a Bachelor of Science in Nursing (BSN) Degree

 - Better professional advancement

-While taking years to come into view, the health care industry has finally opened its eyes to the critical role nurses play in a quality, highly efficient patient care delivery system.
+Although it took a number of years, the health care industry is finally realizing the critical role nurses play in a quality, highly efficient patient care delivery system.
 In fact, many nurses have taken over responsibilities that were previously limited to physicians.

 Given this increase in professional autonomy, it’s important that nurses have the advanced knowledge and clinical judgement that starts at the BSN level.

-When compared to an ADN education, BSN curriculum dives deeper into the nursing profession, providing a better understanding of the economic, social, and cultural issues that affect patients and health care delivery systems.
+Compared to an ADN education, the BSN curriculum dives deeper into the nursing profession, providing a better understanding of the economic, social, and cultural issues that affect patients and health care delivery systems.

 A BSN degree from Misericordia University prepares you to enter the nursing profession as a confident, practice-ready nurse.
-Upon your successful completion of our ABSN program, you’ll have the nursing knowledge and clinical experience required to sit for the NCLEX-RN® exam and assume an active role within a multidisciplinary health care team.
+Upon your successful completion of our Accelerated Bachelor of Science in Nursing program, you’ll have the nursing knowledge and clinical experience required to take the NCLEX-RN® exam and to assume an active role within a multidisciplinary health care team.

-Contact us to learn more about the benefits of a BSN degree in relation to your success in the nursing profession.
+Contact us to learn more about the benefits of a BSN degree for your success in the nursing profession.